-Need your OS X-hosted PHP code to talk to Microsoft SQL Server?
+Need your macOS-hosted PHP code to talk to Microsoft SQL Server?
 Here’s the guide I couldn’t find when I needed it.

 Build and install autoconf